jleffell/deep-learning/README.md

 # deep-learning
-Various examples of deep learning examples using popular ML packages and datasets
+Various experiments in deep learning using popular ML packages and datasets